Alt News: Process

-Popular work
+Content

 Alt News identified the individuals running the Hindu right-wing website DainikBharat.org.
 He also showed that a video allegedly depicting a Marwari girl married to a Muslim man being burnt to death for not wearing a burqah was Guatemalan in origin.
 According to the BBC, a report by Alt News in June 2017 demonstrating that the Indian Home Ministry had used a picture of the Spanish–Moroccan border to claim it had installed floodlights on India's borders led to the ministry facing online mockery.
 Sinha has compiled a list of more than 40 of what he describes as fake news sources, most of which he says support right wing views.

 The Alt News team wrote a book titled India Misinformed: The True Story published by HarperCollins which was released in March 2019.
 The book was "pre-endorsed" by Arundhati Roy.
 In 2017, Sinha was invited to the Google NewsLab Asia-Pacific Summit to discuss potential solutions to fake news.